-The Digital SAT Verbal or the Reading and Writing section consisting of two modules contributes towards the 200-800 Verbal score.
+The SAT Verbal or the Reading and Writing section consisting of two modules contributes towards the 200-800 Verbal score.
 This section consists of short reading passages or passage pairs with about 25 to 150 words per passage.
-The Passages are derived from broad range of literature that fall into the subject areas of history or social studies, literature, humanities, and science.
+The Passages are derived from a broad range of literature that falls into the subject areas of history or social studies, literature, humanities, and science.

 These questions ask what the author or the passage says.
 The student has to find evidence from the passage to support the answer.

 Many animals, including humans, must sleep, and sleep is known to have a role in everything from healing injuries to encoding information in long-term memory.
 But some scientists claim that, from an evolutionary standpoint, deep sleep for hours at a time leaves an animal so vulnerable that the known benefits of sleeping seem insufficient to explain why it became so widespread in the animal kingdom.
 These scientists, therefore, imply that ______

 Which choice most logically completes the text?

 A) it is more important to understand how widespread prolonged deep sleep is than to understand its function.

 B) prolonged deep sleep is likely advantageous in ways that have yet to be discovered.

 C) many traits that provide significant benefits for an animal also likely pose risks to that animal.

 D) most traits perform functions that are hard to understand from an evolutionary standpoint.

 Check Your Score Now with a Free Practice Test